-Ibn Battuta, who is known as the greatest traveller of pre-modern times once said, “Travelling – it leaves you speechless, then turns you into a storyteller”.
+Ibn Battuta, who is known as the greatest traveler of pre-modern times once said, “Travelling – it leaves you speechless, then turns you into a storyteller”.

 Experience Europe with Alisa as she ticks off travel on her bucket wish list.